These turkey burgers don't have a binder in them so are best cooked gently on the stovetop rather than the grill.

 - Burger buns

-1 In a large bowl place the ground turkey, green onions, chopped basil and oregano, garlic, black pepper, and salt.
+1 Make the burger mix: In a large bowl place the ground turkey, green onions, chopped basil and oregano, garlic, black pepper, and salt.
 Using clean hands mix together thoroughly.
 Then mix in the grated zucchini until well distributed throughout the ground turkey.

-3 When you are finished with the pan for the burgers, wipe out any burned bits.
+3 Toast the buns: When you are finished with the pan for the burgers, wipe out any burned bits.
 Melt a little butter in the pan and place the buns in the pan, cut side down to brown.
 Increase the heat to medium high.
-Remove from pan when the edges start to brown.
+Remove the buns from the pan when the edges start to brown.

-4 To make the garlic mayo, whisk together the finely minced garlic and the mayonnaise in a small bow.
+4 Make garlic mayo: Whisk together the finely minced garlic and the mayonnaise in a small bow.